-Tunicamycin is a mixture of Tunicamycins A, B, C and D which has been widely used in the study of glycoprotein synthesis in various biological systems.
-Tunicamycin inhibits GNPTAB (GlcNAc phosphotransferase, GPT) and inhibts the formation of N-glycosidic linkages in glycoprotein synthesis.
-Tunicamycin has also been reported to have a dose-dependent inhibition of DNA synthesis, to inhibit protein glycosylation, to suppress the S-phase of the cell cycle, and to arrest the cell cycle in late G1.
-As a member of a family of antibiotics produced by Streptomyces lysosuperficus, this compound is noted to be active in vitro against gram-positive bacteria, fungi, yeasts and viruses.
+Tunicamycin is a mixture of tunicamycins A, B, C and D and has been widely used in the study of glycoprotein synthesis in various biological systems.
+Tunicamycin inhibits GlcNAc phosphotransferase (GPT) and inhibts the formation of N-glycosidic linkages in glycoprotein sunthesis.
+Tunicamycin has also been reported to have a dose-dependent inhibition of DNA synthesis, inhibit protein glycosylation, suppression of the S phase and to also arrest the cell cycle in late G1.
+As a member of a family of antibiotics produced by Streptomyces lysosuperficus, tunicamycin is noted to be active in vitro against gram-positive bacteria, fungi, yeasts and viruses.
 During protein glycosylation, tunicamycin is noted to be an inhibitor of the transfer of saccharide moieties to dolichol during dolichol-linked glycoprotein synthesis.
-Dose-dependent inhibition of DNA synthesis may be related to the alteration of glycoproteins, which thereby affects the transport of thymidine into cells.
-Additionally, tunicamycin has been reported to prevent cell cycle progression in primary cultures of rat glial cells, as well as inhibit lipid-mediated protein glycosylation in chick or mouse fibroblasts in a dose-dependent manner.
+Through this mechanism, it has been postulated to arrest cell cycling as a competitive inhibitor of glycoprotein synthesis.
+Dose-dependent inhibition of DNA synthesis may be related to the alteration of glycoproteins which thereby affect the transport of thymidine into cells.
+Additionally, tunicamycin has been reported to prevent cell cycle progression in primary cultures of rat glial cells as well as inhibit lipid-mediated protein glycosylation in chick or mouse fibroblasts in a dose-dependent manner.

 1. Duksin, D., et al. 1982.
 J. Biol.
 Chem.
 257: 3105-3109.
 PMID: 7061468